t-mullen/Web-Broadcasting-Software/README.md

   var wbs = new WBS('div') // Element or selector to place the UI

   wbs.on('stream', function (stream) {
-    // fired when user presses "Broadcast"
+    // fired when user presses "Start Streaming"
     // stream is the MediaStream output
   })
   wbs.on('stopstream', function () {
-    // called when the user stops the broadcast
+    // called when the user presses "Stop Streaming" })
-  })
 </script>
 ```